Football in Estonia: Men's

 The table below shows the current structure of the system.
 For each division, its official name, its name in English and number of clubs is given.
 Each division promotes to the division(s) that lie directly above it and relegates to the division(s) that lie directly below it.

-National team
+National teams

 Men's

 The Estonia national football team took part in the qualifying campaigns for the 1934 and 1938 FIFA World Cups in Italy and France respectively.
 In 1940–1991 Estonia could not participate in international competitions because it was part of the Soviet Union.
-After the reindependence, from the 1994 FIFA World Cup, in all qualifying campaigns for both the World and European Championships, although they have, so far, failed to qualify for any major competition.
+After Estonia regained its independence, from the 1994 FIFA World Cup, in all qualifying campaigns for both the World and European Championships, although they have, so far, failed to qualify for any major competition.
 The country has given the international goalkeeper star Mart Poom.
 Estonia advanced to the UEFA EURO 2012 qualifying play-offs against the Republic of Ireland.

 Estonia's highest FIFA ranking (47th) came in March 2012.

+Most successful clubs overall

+local and lower league organizations are not included.